notEricaZelic/PurviewDLPPoliciesAndRules/README.md

 Connect to Exchange Online Powershell with an appropriate role to run.

+TODO:
+Rule Notification and Incident Reporting Configs still need to be fixed.

 Don't open any issues.
 I won't look at them.